 –COVID-19 note: please check each event’s website for information on whether or not it is happening, due to COVID-19.
 For Civil War Tails events, see the “Special Hours” section on our Hours & Info page as the time draws near.

 Join us on Memorial Day to watch the annual Memorial Day Parade, beginning at 2:00 p.m. at Lefever Street and ending at the Soldiers’ National Cemetery.
 The parade marches past our building, and you are welcome to escape the sun and join us on our front porch!
 This is a special parade–the soldiers’ orphans who used to live in our house and the original orphanage next door would march in the parade to the cemetery where many of their fathers–Union soldiers who died in the war–were buried.
 The children of the Gettysburg Area School District carry on the tradition.
 Another highlight is seeing a restored Huey helicopter from the Vietnam War–and the veterans riding in it–thanks to Helicopter Applicators, Inc. of Gettysburg and the local American Legion Post 202.

 Join us on Labor Day weekend for our Civil War Tails Anniversary Scavenger Hunt!
 We’ll be celebrating on Friday, Saturday, and Labor Day Monday with scavenger hunts for adults and kids (with prizes!), plus a discount on admission.
+The museum will be open 10:00 a.m. – 8:00 p.m.
+The scavenger hunt searches for specific facts or features throughout the dioramas – and don’t worry, you don’t need to know anything about the Civil War to complete the hunt (but you’ll learn some along the way!).
 Come join us for some fun and don’t forget to start your Christmas shopping (or list!) while you’re here!